Margaret Peterlin: United States Navy

-Peterlin served as a Command Administrative Officer and a Communications Officer in the United States Navy She was selected to serve as a White House Social Aide, and was awarded the Navy Commendation Medal and Navy Achievement Medal.
+Peterlin was a Command Administrative Officer and a Communications Officer in the United States Navy She was selected as a White House Social Aide, and was awarded the Navy Commendation Medal and Navy Achievement Medal.

 Capitol Hill

-In mid-2001, Peterlin joined the staff of House Majority Leader Dick Armey, working as his Counsel for Legal Policy and National Security Advisor, and later served as National Security Advisor for House Speaker Dennis Hastert.
+In mid-2001, Peterlin joined the staff of House Majority Leader Dick Armey, working as his Counsel for Legal Policy and National Security Advisor, and later was National Security Advisor for House Speaker Dennis Hastert.
 She helped draft the Authorization for the Use of Military Force in Afghanistan and the Patriot Act, as well as the legislation establishing the United States Department of Homeland Security.